tantodefi/xmtpauth/examples/xmtpauth-agent-sdk/README.md

-# 🚀 XMTP EVMAuth Groups Agent v2
+# 🚀 XMTPAuth Agent

 **Modern XMTP agent built with @xmtp/agent-sdk featuring inline actions and streamlined UX**

 Create and monetize premium XMTP groups with time-bound NFT access tokens on Base network.
-This v2 agent leverages the new XMTP Agent SDK with middleware, filters, and inline action buttons for an enhanced user experience.
+This agent leverages the new XMTP Agent SDK with middleware, filters, and inline action buttons for an enhanced user experience.

-## ✨ New Features in v2
+## ✨ Key Features

 - 🎯 **Inline Action Buttons**: Interactive UI with clickable buttons instead of text commands
 - 🔧 **Middleware Architecture**: Modern Node.js patterns with command routing and filters